Paul DeJong Player Props: Cardinals vs. Rangers

 Rangers Pitching Rankings

-- The 8.5 strikeouts per nine innings compiled by the Rangers pitching staff ranks 21st in MLB.

-- The Rangers' 3.65 team ERA ranks third among all league pitching staffs.
+- The Rangers have a 3.62 team ERA that ranks third across all league pitching staffs.

-- Rangers pitchers combine to surrender the fewest home runs in baseball (52 total, 0.9 per game).
+- Rangers pitchers combine to give up the first-fewest home runs in baseball (52 total, 0.9 per game).

+- Dunning (4-1 with a 2.06 ERA and 32 strikeouts in 48 2/3 innings pitched) makes the start for the Rangers, his sixth of the season.

-- The lefty's most recent appearance was on Tuesday against the Detroit Tigers, when he went 4 2/3 innings, surrendering six earned runs while giving up seven hits.
+- In his most recent time out on Wednesday against the Detroit Tigers, the righty threw five innings, giving up three earned runs while surrendering seven hits.

+- The 28-year-old has put up an ERA of 2.06, with 6 strikeouts per nine innings, in 13 games this season.
+Opponents are batting .219 against him.

 © 2023 Data Skrive.
 All rights reserved.